 Section 9: Special Arrangements

-Regulations 27 to 29 apply only to candidates whose pregnancy or pregnancy-related illness or condition renders them unable to attend the examination.
+Regulations 27 to 29 apply only to candidates whose pregnancy or pregnancy-related illness or condition renders them unable to sit an examination.
 These Regulations do not apply to any other situations (see paragraph 25).
 This special treatment in relation to pregnancy is permitted under the Equality Act 2010.

 Any prospective candidate should notify the examinations department as soon as possible of the fact of their pregnancy and the expected week of confinement.
 Such details should, where possible, be provided to the exams department at the time of application.